C.A.T. Project

 (To include basic study design, measures, results, and notable limitations)

-This study utilizes information from Walkup et al. (2008).
-It evaluates how parental anxiety predicted change in pediatric anxiety symptoms across four different interventions: Coping Cat [now called C.A.T.
-Project for youth aged 12-18], medication (sertraline; SRT), their combination (COMB), and pill placebo (PBO).
-Youths were randomized to twelve weeks of the Coping Cat, SRT, COMB, or PBO.
 Measures utilized include Anxiety Disorders Interview Schedule for DSM-IVTR, Child Version (ADIS-IV), the Pediatric Anxiety Rating Scale (PARS), the Mood and Feelings Questionnaire, Child- and Parent-reports (MFQ-C/MFQ-P), and the State-Trait Anxiety Inventory-Trait Scale (STAI -Trait).
-Results indicated that parental anxiety was not associated with youth's pretreatment anxiety symptom severity.
+Results indicate that parental anxiety was not associated with youth’s pretreatment anxiety symptom severity.
 Controlling for parental trait anxiety, youth depressive symptoms, and youth age, there was a main effect of COMB treatment indicating that youth who received both medication and the Coping Cat benefitted most.
 In addition, there was an interaction between parental anxiety and SRT treatment.
 Counter to expectations, higher levels of parental anxiety predicted a more favorable symptom trajectory within the SRT condition leading to faster and greater reduction in youth anxiety compared to youths whose parents had lower levels of anxiety.
 Parental anxiety did not significantly influence youth anxiety trajectories in the other treatment conditions.
-Limitations include generalizability to other ethnic populations and lack of follow-up.
+Limitations include lack of generalizability to other ethnic populations and lack of follow-up.

 Length of controlled postintervention follow-up: None.